karlkfi/kpt-config-sync/docs/dev/syllogi.md

     operator, so normally you should do this on the following day.
 *   Edit `gkectl/pkg/bundle/constants.go` and point `ClusterOperatorsTag` to the version above.
+*   Edit `gkectl/pkg/bundle/versions.go` and update `gcr.io/%s/Nomos:<version>`
+    to the latest blessed version of the Nomos binary.
 *   Ensure that the contents of `gkectl/pkg/bundle/addonsdata.go` match the contents of `nomos-operator.yaml`.
 This file rarely changes, only if we modify TheNomos CRD or the operator deployment spec.
 The contents should